How to financially prepare for a baby: 7 tips

 4. Understand your insurance options

-You may also want to consider buying or reviewing your life insurance policy to help protect your family’s financial security should something happen to you or your spouse.
+You may also want to consider buying or reviewing your life insurance policy to help protect your family’s financial well-being should something happen to you or your spouse.
 Death benefits can be used to pay off debts (like a mortgage or credit cards), support your child and, in some cases, can be a source of funds for future expenses like college.

 After the baby arrives